-Bladder cancer patient and fitness instructor can still wear a bikini
+Bladder cancer patient and fitness instructor can still wear a bikini (w/VIDEO)

 Christine Crews isn't only a fitness enthusiast, she's also a personal trainer and fitness instructor.
 Being active defines her life.
 So when she was diagnosed with bladder cancer at age 30, she decided she absolutely couldn't let the disease interfere with that lifestyle.

 And it didn’t.
 For the next 15 years, Crews continued to run marathons, teach fitness classes and train 20 to 30 clients a week, all while fighting her bladder cancer with chemotherapy and periodic tumor removals.

 By the age of 45, however, the cancer had spread to 80 percent of her bladder.
 She was told she would need a cystectomy, that is, the surgical removal of her bladder.

 Her doctor recommended that Crews make an appointment at a major cancer center to determine what procedures were possible.
 She visited a couple of centers near her home in Memphis, Tennessee, but was not satisfied with any of their options.

 She wanted a minimally invasive robotic cystectomy that would allow her to quickly recover, as well as an unobtrusive urinary diversion, a surgically created path through which urine leaves the body.
 She needed both in order for her to quickly resume, and then keep, her precystecomy lifestyle.

 Her neighbor’s husband, a urologist, listened to her needs and understood.
 He referred her to City of Hope, on the other side of the country from her home.
 At City of Hope, she met surgeon Kevin Chan, M.D., associate clinical professor in the Division of Urology and Urologic Oncology.

 Chan gave Crews an option no one else gave her: minimally invasive robotic surgery, with a less invasive diversion called the Indiana pouch continent urinary reservoir, or the Indiana pouch.